softlivre/oop_php/README.md

-# practice and concepts of OOP in php
+# study and practice of OOP concepts in php